JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 ## What are Encapsulation, Inheritance and Polymorphism?

 Encapsulation is the mechanism that binds together code and data it manipulates and keeps both safe from outside interference and misuse.
 Inheritance is the process by which one object acquires the properties of another object.
 Polymorphism is the feature that allows one interface to be used for general class actions.

+## What is the difference between this() and super()?

+this() can be used to invoke a constructor or method of the same class whereas super() can be used to invoke a super class constructor or method.